Introduction

 Men with sleep apnea taking sildenafil were more likely to have successful attempts at intercourse and better erectile function.
 The sexual satisfaction rate in men taking sildenafil was 68%.
 In men using CPAP it was only 29%.

-Frequently Asked Questions About Overweight and ED
+Faqs About Overweight and ED

 Can Being Overweight Cause ED?